Sharing Project Files on TACC Systems

 -rw------- 1 slindsey G-40300 983 Nov 13 10:40 myfile

-In the above output the file myfile is owned by user slindsey and belongs to the G-40300 project/group.
+In the above output the file myfile is owned by user slindsey and belongs to the G-40300 group.
 This file's permissions are set to read and write, rw, for the owner, slindsey, only.

 Create a Shared Project Workspace

-Note that $STOCKYARD points to the highest level directory you own on Stockyard, TACC's Global Shared File System, which is mounted and available across all TACC systems.
+The $STOCKYARD environment variable points to the highest level directory you own on Stockyard, TACC's Global Shared File System, which is mounted and available across all TACC systems.
 Your $WORK environment variable points to a resource-specific eponymous subdirectory of $STOCKYARD.
-For example on Stampede2, $WORK is defined as $STOCKYARD/stampede2.
+For example on Stampede3, $WORK is defined as $STOCKYARD/stampede3.
 All subdirectories are accessible to you on any TACC system where you have an allocation.

 1. Make your $STOCKYARD directory accessible, though not readable, to the group members: